Lilvamp237/Lilvamp237/README.md

 My projects reflect my ability to apply complex concepts to real-world problems:

+* **Market Analysis Platform:** Engineered an agent-based platform for real-time market analysis, utilizing autonomous agents to simulate and predict market trends (Mar 2026).
+* * **Agentic Guest Experience Optimizer:** Engineered a multi-stage AI pipeline using Agentic RAG and behavior prediction models to automate hospitality engagement (Nov 2025).
-* **Agentic-Based Hotel Booking Guest Experience Optimizer:** Created an Agentic System using optimization algorithms to enhance the hotel guest experience by analyzing booking data.
+* * **Agentic-Based Hotel Booking Guest Experience Optimizer:** Created an Agentic System using optimization algorithms to enhance the hotel guest experience by analyzing booking data.
 (Nov 2025)
+  * * **Local Multilingual RAG Chatbot:** Building a localized hospital chatbot supporting English/Sinhala using Ollama and LangChain to ensure 100% data privacy (Feb 2026).
 * **eGOV: Smart Governance Platform:** Developed an end-to-end e-Governance platform (full-stack using Next.js, TypeScript, Supabase, and PostgreSQL).
 (Aug–Sep 2025)
 * **CareSync: Burnout and Wellness Management:** Developed a solution with an interactive dashboard and mobile integration for monitoring and analyzing wellness data for healthcare professionals.
 (Jul–Oct 2025)
 * **Telecom Churn Prediction with Genetic Algorithm:** Designed an ML system to predict customer churn, featuring a **Genetic Algorithm for feature selection** and a **Streamlit dashboard** for visualization.
 (Aug–Sep 2025)